That night, as I walked in my slumber

 —Sting, The Wild Wild Sea

-I’ve held my breath for so long, way past the part when the mind goes into blind panic and the chest screams to inhale.
+I’ve held my breath for so long, way past the part when the mind goes into blind panic and the chest screams.
 Certainly this would be interpreted as a good course of action for someone deep under water, but as complete insanity if they were standing on dry land, surrounded by nothing but excellently breathable air.
 My clothes are terribly dry.

 The metaphor isn’t literal, you don’t eventually pass out.
 You simply forget.